-MIDI p.l.c. has registered a consolidated profit before tax amounting to €11,233,676 during the financial year ended 31 December 2019 (2018: profit of €17,858,609).
-The Group's total assets exceeded its total liabilities by €103,965,733 as at 31 December 2019 (2018: €97,440,126).
-The Group has been reviewing its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments in business as usual circumstances throughout the twelve-month period subsequent to 31 December 2019.
+MIDI p.l.c. has registered a consolidated loss before tax amounting to €1,590,832 during the financial year ended 31 December 2020 (2019: profit of €11,233,676).
+The Group's total assets exceeded its total liabilities by €101,842,250 as at 31 December 2020 (2019: €103,965,733).
+The Group has been reviewing its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments in business as usual circumstances throughout the twelve-month period subsequent to 31 December 2020.
+In this regard it has negotiated new banking facilities with local banks which will be utilised (i) to finance in part ongoing operational expenditure including project expenses related to the Manoel Island project and (ii) to finance the development of the Q3 residential block with the related permit being currently under appeal.